amoghsawant17/Business_Insights_360/README.md

 - Using KPI indicators
 - Conditional formatting of the values in visuals using icons or background color
 - Data validation techniques
-- PowerBI services
+- Power BI services
-- Publishing reports through PowerBI services
+- Publishing reports through Power BI services
 - Setting up a personal gateway to set up the auto-refresh of data
-- PowerBI App creation
+- Power BI App creation
-- Collaboration, workspace, and access permissions in PowerBi services
+- Collaboration, workspace, and access permissions in Power BI services
 - And more 😅

 ## Business related terms